mbergmann-sh/AmigaED/README.md

 - implement custom lexers for Amiga C and libraries, AmigaE
 - implement custom code beautifier
 - implement various wizards for code generation
+- MAYBE implement code creation and cross compiling for AmigaOS 4.1 PPC target...
+Somebody willing to donate a A1222 machine? ;)
-- implement GUI builders for BGUI, ReAction and probably MUI (YES - they have to be written for a PC/Mac environment! ;) )
+- implement GUI builders for BGUI, ReAction and probably MUI (YES - they have to be written for a PC/Mac environment!)
 - implement project time management, including per-project wordcount, charcount, linecount, work hours statistics

 # Usefull links for Qt5/QScintilla coders